Mind–body problem: Mind–body interaction and mental causation

 Since 1927, at the Solvay Conference in Austria, European physicists of the late 19th and early 20th centuries realized that the interpretations of their experiments with light and electricity required a different theory to explain why light behaves both as a wave and particle.
 The implications were profound.
 The usual empirical model of explaining natural phenomena could not account for this duality of matter and non-matter.
 In a significant way, this has brought back the conversation on the mind–body duality.

+Another way of investigating the mind–body problem is to distinguish between first-person subjective experience (understood as a dynamic flow of constantly changing sensory experiences and mental events spanning the present moment, the past, and the future) and third-person accounts of phenomena in the world, including the body, the brain, and other observable entities.
+This understanding links to the realization that understanding the mind and understanding material phenomena (including the body and the brain), represent contrasting but equally valid epistemological frameworks.

 Neural correlates

 The neuronal correlates of consciousness constitute the smallest set of neural events and structures sufficient for a given conscious percept or explicit memory.
 This case involves synchronized action potentials in neocortical pyramidal neurons.

 The neural correlates of consciousness "are the smallest set of brain mechanisms and events sufficient for some specific conscious feeling, as elemental as the color red or as complex as the sensual, mysterious, and primeval sensation evoked when looking at [a] jungle scene..."
 Neuroscientists use empirical approaches to discover neural correlates of subjective phenomena.